ampproject/amp-toolbox/packages/optimizer/README.md

 ### Cache transformed AMPs at runtime

 Most websites have a more dynamic nature though and are not able to apply the transformations statically.
 For such cases it is possible to run the transformations after AMP pages are rendered, e.g. in an Express middleware.
 In that case, to achieve best performance, it's best to cache transformed pages for subsequent requests.
 Caching can take place on the CDN level, on the site's internal infrastructure (eg: Memcached), or even on the server itself, if the set of pages is small enough to fit in memory.

+### Regenerate pages at least once a week

+AMP Optimizer inlines CSS styles required by AMP.
+To make sure, that the inlined CSS stays in sync with the latest AMP release, we recommend to re-generate pages at least once a weekOut-of-sync CSS will not break your page, but it could theoretically cause AMP components to briefly appear with the "wrong" styles, such as being visible when they should be hidden.
+The good news is that these glitches will only be temporary, because as soon as the AMP JS starts, it will check the inlined CSS and update it if required.

 ## Experimental Features